open-contracting/software-development-handbook/docs/python/preferences.rst

    -  *Tested*: Check its CI badges, GitHub Actions tab, or CI configuration.
    -  *Documented*: Check its documentation website.

 -  Its issue tracker demonstrates that the maintainers are responsive.
-Counter-example: `django-environ <https://github.com/joke2k/django-environ/pull/291>`__ (since resolved).

    -  The repository is not described as archived or unmaintained.
    -  The maintainer's other repositories can be considered if the repository is new or unpopular.